Invasive Plant Species in the Neighborhood

 In doing my research for writing this, I learned that when the flowers (actually bracts) release their seeds, it is really more of an explosion.
 They can send them out 15 feet from where the original plant is growing.
 In addition to seeds, they can reproduce by any plant stem or root that was not completely removed.

 This plant is extremely toxic.
-Per Jefferson County Invasive Species Dept., several people end up in the hospital because of burns they have received when handling this plant without the proper protection of gloves and even protective eyewear.
+Per Jefferson County Invasive Species Dept., people have ended up in the hospital because of burns they have received when handling this plant without the proper protection of gloves and even protective eyewear.

 When you consider removal, please do your homework and make sure you wear the proper protection or consult a specialist to help you.
 I have removed this wearing thick garden gloves and protective glasses and I threw it away in the trash.
 This isn’t something to put into a compost bin.